 So, if you are party to an employment visa application where the job is in fact not a genuine one, then you are at considerable risk of:

-1 – Criminal prosecution for making false representations to an Immigration Officer.
+For making false representations to an Immigration Officer.

 Just because the Hong Kong Immigration Department deploy a flexible, non-bureaucratic employment visa application consideration process, it is churlish to expect that they do not have control mechanisms in place for fishing out suspicious applications – especially those where the job offer is not a genuine one.

 So please, no matter how much you are tempted, do NOT contrive a job offer just for Hong Kong employment visa purposes.